-You can keep your license current in one of two ways.
+You can keep your endorsement current in one of two ways.
 You can add another certificate or rating or, alternatively, you can take a biennial flight review (once every 24 calendar months) with an authorized flight instructor.

 Your training will involve a certain amount of dual flight instruction with an authorized instructor as well as a certain amount of ground instruction.
 You will become proficient in operating all of the systems of a complex aircraft.
 You will also become knowledgeable in normal and abnormal operations of those systems.

-Vermont Flight Academy uses a Piper PA-28 Arrow for complex aircraft training.
+Vermont Flight Academy uses a Piper PA-28R-201 Arrow III for complex aircraft training.

 Saturday | 9AM - 4PM